hoganrsherrow/readme-generator/README.md

  - [Questions](#Questions)

 ## Installation
-Run npm install in the terminal, and then run node index.js.
+Run npm install in the terminal, and then run npm start.

 ## Usage
-Answer the questions about your produt, and then a README.md will be generated under the dist folder.
+Answer the questions about your produt, and then a README.md will be generated under the ```dist``` folder.

 ## License
 [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT)